Exploring Fertility Testing

 Some women, especially as they get older, have a high FSH one month, only to have a normal FSH the next.
 Does this mean that they will get pregnant?
 What about those who have two high values and one normal?
 Studies have documented that those women with consistently high FSH have very little chance of conceiving (less than one percent, even with IVF), and those who have one or two normal values and one or two abnormal values have about a five percent chance of conceiving.
 These women are fast approaching sterility, and their chances of conceiving are much improved with donated eggs from a young donor.

 For women who have diminished ovarian reserves, their chances of conceiving are severely limited, and when they do conceive, they have a very high chance of miscarriage.
 For my patients with limited ovarian reserves, I recommend that they pursue the possibility of using donor eggs, or pursue adoption.
 However, just as some men with very low sperm counts can sometimes father a child, a woman with diminished ovarian reserve can sometimes conceive and have a normal child.
-If there is one thing you learn from being a doctor, it is, Never say never.
+If there is one thing you learn from being a doctor, it is you should never say never.